USAMRICD-UW-Fred-Hutch-Cancer-Research/Correos-Security-Firewall-CSF/docs/docs/insiders/setup.md

 ## About

-The **Insiders** program gives users access to an exclusive release channel for ConfigServer Security & Firewall, available only to our [Sponsors](../insiders/sponsors.md).
+The **Insiders** program gives users access to an exclusive release channel for Correo's Security Firewall, available only to our [Sponsors](../insiders/sponsors.md).

 Once you’ve joined the Insiders program through a donation, you will receive a **unique license key** tied to your account.